SpikingMamba: Towards Energy-Efficient Large Language Models via Knowledge Distillation from Mamba: Introduction

-\paragraph{Large language models} (LLMs)~\cite{li2025minimax,jiang2023mistral7b,liu2024deepseek,team2023gemini,touvron2023llama} have demonstrated remarkable performance across a wide range of tasks and domains~\cite{chen2024step,geiping2025scaling,jimenez2023swe,wang2024openhands}.
-However, their computational and energy requirements grow rapidly with scale~\cite{argerich2024measuring}, limiting their deployment in latency- and energy-constrained environments.
-Modern LLMs typically use decoder-only Transformers with a prefill stage and an autoregressive decoding stage~\cite{touvron2023llama}.
-In both stages, the self-attention mechanism suffers from quadratic complexity ($O(L^2)$)~\cite{yang2023gated} with respect to sequence length $L$.
-Additionally, the autoregressive decoding requires maintaining a growing key-value (KV) cache during inference, leading to $O(L)$ memory overhead.
+These limitations stem largely from the fact that most modern LLMs are built on decoder-only Transformer architectures, where the self-attention mechanism incurs quadratic $O(L^2)$ complexity during inference.
+Transformer-based LLMs execute inference with a prefill stage followed by an autoregressive decoding stage~\citep{touvron2023llama}.
+In both stages, the self-attention mechanism suffers from quadratic $O(L^2)$ complexity with respect to sequence length $L$~\citep{yang2023gated}.
+Additionally, the autoregressive decoding requires maintaining a growing Key-Value (KV) cache during inference, leading to $O(L)$ memory overhead.
 These limitations lead to inefficient computation, especially for long-context inference.

-To mitigate these issues, the recently proposed Mamba architecture~\cite{gu2023mamba,dao2024transformers} replaces the attention mechanism with a selective state space model (SSM), enabling linear $O(L)$ complexity sequence modeling with a constant-size hidden state~\cite{wang2024mamba} with only $O(1)$ memory overhead during the autoregressive generation stage.
-This eliminates KV caching and improves efficiency, making Mamba a strong alternative for long-sequence and edge scenarios.
-However, despite these architectural improvements, Mamba still relies heavily on dense matrix multiplications, leaving energy consumption a critical bottleneck, particularly for battery-powered or embedded devices~\cite{xing2025efficientllm}.
+To address the quadratic cost of attention, the recently proposed Mamba architecture~\citep{gu2023mamba,dao2024transformers} replaces attention with a selective state space model (SSM).
+This design achieves linear-time $O(L)$ sequence modeling while requiring only $O(1)$ memory during autoregressive generation~\citep{wang2024mamba}, eliminating KV caching and improving efficiency for long-context and edge scenarios.
+However, despite these architectural improvements, Mamba still relies heavily on dense matrix multiplications, making energy consumption a critical bottleneck, especially on battery-powered or embedded devices~\citep{xing2025efficientllm}.